samidhdk/OpenCV-to-play-games/README.md

 # Work in progress
-Currently uploading the proyect.
-I'll probably use a LSTM to give a better performance and user experience.
+Using a LSTM model is ruining my mental health.

 ## Some context
 The main idea is to simulate something like Xbox Kinect.